huyinghuan/grunt-file2head/README.md

-         "dist": "test/index.html", //if it is undefine or false will use options.dist "tag":"head", //if it is undefine or false will use options.tag "uri": "http://localhost:3000", //if it is undefine or false will use options.root "replaceDirWithBlank": false, //if it is undefine or false will use options.replaceDirWithBlank },
+         "dist": "test/index.html", //if it is undefine or false will use options.dist "tag":"head", //if it is undefine or false will use options.tag "uri": "http://localhost:3000", //if it is undefine or false will use options.root "scanSourceFileDir": false, // it will replace options.scanSourceFileDir "scanDistFileDir": false, //it will replace options.scanDistFileDir
+      },
       /*
       *task